ADHD in Marriage with a Neurotypical Partner

 of Being the ADHD Partner in a Neurotypical Marriage

-When you live in a neurotypical world, let alone love a neurotypical partner, it’s easy to internalize the idea that you’re always either “too much” or “not enough.”
+When you live in a neurotypical world, and you have ADHD in marriage to a neurotypical partner, it’s easy to internalize the idea that you’re always either “too much” or “not enough.”

 Too scattered.
 Not organized enough.
 Too impulsive.
 Not grounded enough.